attention-survey/Efficient_Attention_Survey/README.md

 1.  **Naive Linear Attention (No Gates)**

-    📝 The table below summarizes naive attention methods. 👇
+    📝 The Table below summarizes naive attention methods. 👇

     ![](./png_figs/table5.png)

 2.  **Linear Attention with a Forget Gate**

-    📝 This table compares methods that use a forget gate. 👇
+    📝 This Table compares methods that use a forget gate. 👇

     ![](./png_figs/table6.png)

 3.  **Linear Attention with Forget and Select Gates**

-    📝 This table compares methods that utilize both the forget gate and the select gate. 👇
+    📝 This Table compares methods that utilize both the forget gate and the select gate. 👇

     ![](./png_figs/table6.png)